-The Early Bird winner will be invited to join the five winners of the Global Change Award 2018 in one of the trips which is part of their one-year Innovation Accelerator.
-The trip offers exclusive industry insight as well as opportunities to network and learn more about circularity and the fashion value chain.
+The Early Bird winner will be invited to join the five winners of the Global Change Award 2019 in one of the trips which is part of their one-year Innovation Accelerator.
+The trip offers exclusive industry insights, as well as opportunities to network and learn more about circularity and the fashion value chain.

 Applying as an Early Bird does not affect your chances of winning the Global Change Award.
 The winner of the Early Bird winner is not required to travel to the ceremony in Stockholm.

 Circularity is not just about recycling.
 To encourage ideas from a broad circular scope, the Global Change Award 2018 featured three categories open for applications.
 The five winners were chosen regardless of category – there was no set quota between the categories.

 Create clothes, services and manufacturing processes that are not only neutral but actually good for the environment, helping to restore and regenerate the environment when being used.